keptn/keptn.github.io/content/docs/0.2.0/setup-keptn/kubernetes/install-keptn-v.0.2-gke/index.md

     - image type: Ubuntu (**preferred**) or *Container-Optimized OS (cos)*

         **Note 1:** To select Ubuntu, click on the "Advanced Edit" button in GKE and select "Ubuntu" as the Image Type in the Nodes section.

-        **Note 2:** If *Container-Optimized OS (cos)* is selected, make sure to [follow the instructions](https://www.dynatrace.com/support/help/cloud-platforms/google-cloud-platform/google-kubernetes-engine/deploy-oneagent-on-google-kubernetes-engine-clusters/#expand-134parameter-for-container-optimized-os-early-access) for setting up the Dynatrace OneAgent Operator.
-This means that after the initial setup with `setupInfrastructure.sh`, which is a step below, the `cr.yml` has to be edited and applied again.
-In addition, all pods have to be restarted.

 The scripts provided by keptn v.0.2 run in a BASH and require following tools locally installed: